Fine & Performing Arts

 Thesis Project.
 The thesis project should be substantially more extensive than a term paper.
 It must be the result of independent, sustained thought, and intellectual curiosity, and it must be completed outside of the structured assignments normally required for a course (excluding 499H courses).
 A survey of the literature about a particular topic is not sufficient.
 The project must include a significant written component.
 All of the following elements are required: 1) an abstract consisting of no more than one page; 2) a clear formulation of the problem, question, or project; 3) a scholarly study which illuminates it, and 4) a substantive conclusion supported by evidence.
 Students must write in a manner and style that can be understood by a non-specialist in the field.
 A bibliography and reference to existing literature in the field should be included where appropriate.
 The phrase “Thesis Project” acknowledges the possibility of having a scholarly honors endeavor which might not conform to the narrow definition of a “thesis”.
 The following are examples of previous Thesis Projects: 1) the arrangement of a particular symphony and a detailed description of the process of composing arrangements with literary references, 2) the creation of a portfolio of photographic works accompanied by a lengthy historical and literary background, 3) a complete set of costume designs with detailed information about the design, research and garment building process and photographs of the realized costumes.
 The project must have a significant written component, but it need not be in the format of a formal thesis.

 Procedure: Students who elect to work on a thesis project must make arrangements before their senior year by consulting with a faculty member who will supervise the project.
 The student must register for an independent study course in their major area of study (499H) before proceeding with the preparation of the independent work.
-The Thesis Project Registration must be completed, with signatures, and filed in the Dean’s Office (102 Woods Art Building) by Tuesday of the second week of classes of the semester of graduation.
+The Thesis Project Registration must be completed, with signatures, and filed in the Dean’s Office (102 Woods Art Building) during the semester preceding the term of graduation (see College website for specific dates).
 The Thesis Project supervisor is expected to offer guidance to the student throughout the duration of the project.
 Two faculty members, the supervisor and the second reader, must complete a Thesis Project Evaluation Form.
 It is the responsibility of the faculty members to clearly address in their evaluations the extent to which the thesis project meets the three required elements listed above.
-Thesis projects and faculty evaluations must be submitted to the departmental unit head by the end of the 4th week of the semester of graduation.
+Thesis projects and faculty evaluations must be submitted to the departmental unit head by the end of the 6th week of the semester of graduation.
 The unit heads signal departmental approval by forwarding the thesis project and faculty evaluations to the associate dean.
 Thesis projects not meeting the approval of the department will not be sent forward to the Dean’s Office for further consideration.
 The College Academic Distinction and Awards Committee conducts the final evaluation of the thesis project.
 Specific deadlines for each term are indicated on the Registration and Evaluation forms.
 Materials submitted after the stated deadlines will not be considered by the Academic Distinction and Awards Committee.